Walk around the outside of your house to check for early signs of roof problems.

 Look at the valleys where rooflines meet and the flashing where the chimney and vent pipes meet the roof.
 Any cracked caulk allows water to creep into your house.

 “Remember, the whole purpose of a roof is to shed water in an intentional and predictable manner,” Lincon says.
 Often, you won’t know anything is wrong until you see discoloration on your ceiling or water is leaking into your home.
 “And if there’s that much water leaking through your shingles, there’s a good chance there’s mold in the ceiling or walls,” he adds.

 Don’t ignore trouble for fear of the cost of a roof replacement.
 “You may only need a portion of the roof repaired,” Lincon says.

 If you’ve got an asphalt roof that’s over 15 years old, it’s likely time for a full replacement, which Sears Home Services can help with.
-Whether you’re in need of a replacement or a repair, Lincon stresses the importance of hiring a reputable, licensed roofing contractor.
+But whether you need just a repair or a full replacement, Lincon stresses the importance of hiring a reputable, licensed roofing contractor.

-Schedule your free in-home consultation today, and our local experts will provide you with an estimate for your roof replacement so you can plan for costs without any surprises.
+Schedule your free roofing consultation today, and our local experts will provide with an estimate for your roof replacement so you can plan for costs without any surprises.